Ytry/ConferenceCentral/README.md

 You could find all the conferences happening there as well, but that may not really give as specific information as you may want.

 3. getNonWorkshopSessions making a query to find all sessions after 7pm and who's type isn't workshop was quite tricky actually.
-The main problem with implementing this is that you can't have two different equality filters applied to a given query.
+The main problem with implementing this is that you can't have two different inequality filters applied to two differnt fields.
 The way I chose to solve this problem is first fetch all sessions before 7pm, then instead of filtering that query again, I loop through the list of results to find the ones whos typ isn't workshop.
-Technically making datastore do all the filtering may be a bit more efficient, but applying multiple equality filters isn't allowed in datastore.
+Technically making datastore do all the filtering may be a bit more efficient, but applying multiple inequality filters to two different fields in a given query isn't allowed in datastore.
 One more problem I ran into when implementing this is that since I allow types of sessions to be any string some people may capitalize the 'w' in workshop or they may not.
 To solve this, I convert the typeOfSession string all lower case before checking it against 'workshop'.